-As app developers of numerous marketplaces, we’re excited to share our learnings to help you go from 0 -> 1 faster than we did.
-Whether you’re designing a new marketplace or refining an existing one, here’s what’s important for building a better, more resilient marketplace:
+As app developers of numerous marketplaces, we’re excited to share our learnings to help you go from 0 -> 1 fast.
+Here’s what’s important to keep in mind when building a resilient marketplace:

 1. Solve the Chicken or the Egg Problem for Your Marketplace